rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 idempotency = produces the same results regardless of whether a process is run once or multiple times.

-If idempotence is not possible, at least make your process retryable.
+If idempotence is not possible, at least make your process retry-able.
 This can help you manage script crashes.
 Also, processes that cannot be retry typically leaves side effect that affect certain global state.

 Idempotence allows you to run processes more frequently to expose problems earlier.
 This can also help to reduce the chances of logging false positives as incidents.